jncraton/software-engineering-cpsc4430/readme.md

 ### Projects

-At least one significant software project will be completed and assessed.
+Significant software projects will be completed and assessed.
 Students will also complete presentations over the course of the semester related to their project progress.

+### Quizzes

+Regular quizzes will be given covering the lecture material.
+Students will have two attempts on each quiz, one at the start of class and one at the end.
+Only the highest score will be kept.
+The lowest three quiz scores from the semester will not count toward the final grade.

-### Homework/Quizzes
+### Homework

 Students will complete approximately 4 homework assignments covering various topics from the course text.
-Reading quizzes may also be given as needed and will be counted as homework grades.

 ### Exams

-A total of 3 exams will be taken in this course.
 All exams are cumulative with a focus on more recent material.
+Every exam will be take-home.
+Exams must be completed on your own without communication with others, but notes and textbooks may be referenced during the exam.

 !INCLUDE "tail.md"